Television content rating system

 Television content rating systems are systems for evaluating the content and reporting the suitability of television programmes for minors.
 Many countries have their own television rating system and countries' rating processes vary by local priorities.
-Programmes are rated by the organization that manages the system, the broadcaster, or the content producers.
+Programmes are rated by the organisation that manages the system, the broadcaster, or the content producers.

 A rating is usually set for each individual episode of a television series.
 The rating can change per episode, network, rerun, and country.
 As such, programme ratings are usually not meaningful unless when and where the rating is used is mentioned.

 Comparison table

 A comparison of current television content rating systems, showing age on the horizontal axis.
 Note however that the specific criteria used in assigning a classification can vary widely from one country to another.
-Thus a color code or age range cannot be directly compared from one country to another.
+Thus a colour code or age range cannot be directly compared from one country to another.